AnyBody/tutorials/Muscle_modeling/lesson6.md

  };
 ```

-If you run the model again and plot the same graphs, you will see this:
+When you run the model again and look at the same graphs, you'll see this:

 ![Joint torques plot 2](_static/lesson6/image7.gif)

-The wall is obviously useful in the initial stages of the movement where
+The wall is helpful in the initial stages of the movement.
+The torque generated
-the torque generated by the reaction force is in the beneficial
-direction for both joints.
-In the later stages of the movement the
+by the reaction force benefits both joints.
+In the later stages, the wall
-presence of the wall decreases the envelope of the muscle forces
-slightly, but it has increased the torque in the elbow.
-The explanation
-is that the elbow can increase its action beyond what is necessary to
+slightly reduces the muscle forces, but it increases the elbow torque.
+This
+happens because the elbow can exert more force than needed to carry the load,
-carry the load and generate an additional pressure against the wall,
+creating additional pressure against the wall.
+This, in turn, reduces the
-which then decreases the torque in the shoulder.
+shoulder torque.

-This example shows how complicated the mechanics of the body is.
-Even
+This example shows how complex body mechanics can be.
+Even this very simplified
-this very simplified case would have different solutions if the
-parameters of the model were different.
-For instance if the shoulder
+case would have different outcomes if the model's parameters were different.
+For
-were much stronger compared to the elbow, then the elbow would not have
+example, if the shoulder were much stronger than the elbow, the elbow wouldn't
-been able to help the shoulder in the latter case because the elbow
+be able to help the shoulder in the latter case because the elbow would have a
-would have the higher load compared to its strength.
-On the contrary,
+higher load compared to its strength.
+Conversely, the shoulder could help the
-the shoulder would have been able to help the elbow in the former case
-by generating an additional force pushing against the wall.
+elbow in the former case by generating an additional force pushing against the
+wall.

-This completes the part of this tutorial dealing with muscles.
-But we
+This concludes the part of this tutorial dealing with muscles.
+But we're not
-are not completely finished yet.
-The {doc}`next lesson <lesson7>`
+done yet.
+The {doc}`next lesson <lesson7>` deals with the important topic of
-deals with the important topic of ligament modeling.
+ligament modeling.